Your Baby’s Miraculous Microbiome – Set Them Up for Life

 These microbes are establishing new homes on your baby’s tiny body and while this might make you a nervous to hear – it’s actually good news!

 You see, every single person has multiple microbiomes throughout their body, which helps keep them healthy.
-Living in the nose, mouth, skin, and gut each of these ecosystems play important roles and work with the cells of the body.
+Living in the nose, mouth, skin, and gut, each of these ecosystems plays important roles and works with the cells of the body.

-The gut is the richest source of these microorganisms.
+The gut is the most abundant source of these microorganisms.
 They are needed to support a healthy immune system, proper nutrient absorption, digestion, hormone regulation, and they even influence happiness.

 Your Baby's Most Important Organ: The Gut Microbiome

-It's accurate to imagine the gut microbiome as an organ because it plays so many important roles throughout the body.
-Because of the gut microbiome’s multi-functionality, it's “an organ” that belongs to many different systems, including:1
+It's accurate to imagine the gut microbiome as an organ because it plays so many vital roles throughout the body.
+Because of the gut microbiome’s multi-functionality, it's “an organ” that belongs to many different systems, including: 1

 Immunological – Immune system